 I'm also a little confused about the snap_trimmer state machine when it shuts down.
 I've done testing where PGs which are in the WaitTrimTimer state (with associated Context holding a PGRef in snap_sleep_timer) are successfully exiting, which as far as I can tell must mean the Reset() event getting emitted by PrimaryLogPG::on_change() is triggering WaitTrimTimer::exit().
 But it's not printing out the log message about exiting that state?
 So I don't know what's going on.
 (This was one of the ways I initially assumed it was broken, especially as we've started seeing the same pgref shutdown bug on a Jewel user with the backports.)

-#11 Updated by Greg Farnum 2 months ago
+#11 Updated by Greg Farnum over 1 year ago

 Actually there's a PrimaryLogPG::on_change and a PGBackend::on_change, they are distinct, and the PrimaryLogPG one is only invoked on start_peering_interval() in RecoveryState::Reset::react(AdvMap).

 So now I'm again just confused that the WaitTrimTimer's OnTimer callback isn't causing the PGRef assert failure.